Europe and Middle East, Newsletter, Trip Reviews, Ukraine

 Finally I visit the hospital, the place where the consequences of the disaster became apparent.
 Ruined operating theatres lie primed for use and empty wards still have their beds.
 At the entrance, lying on a table, are a pile of towels.
 My guide points the Geiger counter and it goes off the scale.
 This is definitely a “hot spot” – she suggests that they could have been used to swab down firefighters, brought here on that fateful day.

-The bus is strangely quiet as we make our way back to the checkpoint at the edge of the 10km zone.
+The bus is strangely quiet after visiting Chernobyl as we make our way back to the checkpoint at the edge of the 10km zone.
 Here you have to pass through an automatic screening system designed to check for radiation levels.
 If the alarm goes off you have to surrender your clothes or your camera.
 There are no alerts but I’m not entirely convinced the system is working.
 When I get back to the hotel in Kiev I find the soles of my shoes encrusted with earth.
 Warily I dump them in the shower and scrub off the mud.
 When I turn off the light, I can’t resist looking back to see if there’s any afterglow.

-Tell me more about Chernobyl for the weekend
+Tell me more about visiting Chernobyl

 Cobblestone Freeway Tours organises a variety of guided trips to Ukraine.